 Treatments for nail psoriasis are like the ones used for plaque psoriasis.
 It may take time to see the effects of these treatments as nails grow very slowly.
 Treatment options include:

 - light therapy

 - oral medications, such as methotrexate

 Scalp psoriasis is common in people with plaque psoriasis.
 For some people, it may cause severe dandruff.
 For others, it can be painful, itchy, and very noticeable at the hairline.
-Scalp psoriasis can extend to the neck, face, and ears in one large patch or many smaller patches.
+Scalp psoriasis can extend to your neck, face, and ears in one large patch or many smaller patches.

 In some cases, scalp psoriasis can complicate regular hair hygiene.
 Excessive scratching can cause hair loss and scalp infections.
 The condition may also cause feelings of social stress.